HuXn-WebDev/Zero-To-Monster-Python-Course/1. Beginners/15. While Loop/exercise/README.md

   - Once the counter reaches 0, print a message like "Time's up!"

 **Note:** Functionality like `time.sleep(1)` might not be available in all environments.

-This organization clarifies the purpose and steps involved in each challenge.